It's time to take flight! But how to leave the nest? Here's a quick guide to getting started and preparing to attend your first Twitter party:

 - Find a Party.
 Once you've become more familiar with Twitter, it's time to PARTY!
-Find a party on our calendar and click that party's link to learn more (or sign up to be a TweeVIP and get weekly e-mail party updates!)
+Find a party by checking out the links to calendars on our Twitter Party Resources Page.
 Some parties require that you register (or RSVP) in advance, some don't.
 The link to the party's page should make it clear what you need to do to attend.

 - Follow the Party Hosts.
 If you find a party to attend and click on the party link, you will see a list of the host(s) for that particular party, usually listed by their Twitter ID (such as @TweeParties).
 It's a good idea to follow them beforehand so that you can learn about any last-minute changes or updates to that party.